natebarksdale/natebarksdale.github.io/src/content/blog/2008-09-23-gourdons-garden-provence-france.md

 description: The perspective captured in this photo beautifully contrasts the cultivated gardens with the wild canyon below, showcasing the gardeners diligently tending to the hedges.
 emoji: 🌳
 tags:
+  - 🌍 France
+  - 🌳 Landscapes
   - 🌿 Gardens
-  - 🏰 Castles
+  - 🌱 Sustainability
-  - 🗺️ Provence
+  - 🌅 Reflection
 haiku: |
   From lush hedge to sky,
   Gardeners tend to beauty,